Assessing Damages for Breach of Contract

 The correct date of assessment is a legal issue that may depend on the facts of the case.
 In our experience, the appropriate date of assessment is one of the first and most important issues that financial experts should discuss with their instructing counsel when constructing the actual and but-for positions.
 The date of assessment determines the information that should have been known and reasonably knowable by the parties with respect to both the subject company (such as financial forecasts based on contemporaneous business information) and wider market conditions (such as expectations of future commodity prices, interest rates, etc.)

-The date of assessment can have a significant impact on the amount of damages assessed.
+The date of assessment can have a significant effect on the amount of damages assessed.
 Various legal considerations affect this decision.
 For example, in investment treaty disputes, differences between lawful or unlawful expropriation of assets may be an important legal consideration when considering the appropriate date of assessment.
 Consider Yukos v.
 Russia.
-In this case, the tribunal found that the appropriate date of assessment should either be the date of expropriation (December 2004) or the date of the award (which it deemed to be 30 June 2014) and that the claimant should be entitled to the higher of the valuations at the two dates.
+In this case, the tribunal found that the appropriate date of assessment should be either the date of expropriation (December 2004) or the date of the award (which it deemed to be 30 June 2014) and that the claimant should be entitled to the higher of the valuations at the two dates.
 The choice of the date of assessment was found to affect the amount of damages by a factor of three.
+There have been events in recent years that have also had a very significant effect on the value of some assets but within considerably shorter spaces of time than this, such as the covid-19 pandemic and Russia’s invasion of Ukraine.

 In breach of contract claims, a general starting point is that damages are assessed as at the date of breach.
 However, this is not a strict rule, and courts and tribunals have taken into account subsequent events when they deem it appropriate to do so.
 In the case of Golden Victory, the date of assessment was a key matter because a war broke out after the repudiation of the contract.
 The court took this subsequent information into account as it found it ‘necessary or just to do so in order to give effect to the compensatory principle’.

-In some cases, it may be difficult to identify a single date of breach.
+It may be difficult sometimes to identify a single date of breach.
 In our hotel example, construction may have taken place over multiple years and it is possible that a series of breaches took place on multiple dates.
 In other situations, it may be difficult to assess losses reliably given the information set available to the parties at the date of the breach and the great uncertainty at the time of the breach of its effects.

 Figure 1: Illustrative diagram using date of breach as date of assessment